 He passed away on November 26, 2021.

-Stephen Sondheim won Tony Awards for Best Score for a Musical for Passion, Into the Woods, Sweeney Todd, A Little Night Music, Follies, and Company, as well as the Pulitzer Prize for Sunday in the Park with George and the Academy award for Dick Tracy.
+Stephen Sondheim won Tony Awards for Best Score for Passion, Into the Woods, Sweeney Todd, A Little Night Music, Follies, and Company.
+He also won the Pulitzer Prize for Sunday in the Park with George and the Academy award for Dick Tracy.